 Northeastern United States

 Henry David Thoreau was famously smitten with his natural surroundings in Massachusetts—but the rest of the Northeast is pretty impressive, too.
-Consider Maine, which has an astonishing almost 3,500 miles of craggy coastline (that’s more than California has!).
-The extremely popular Acadia National Park has views for days thanks to the gorgeous pink granite cliffs, rocky beaches, and in the fall, spectacular foliage along the historic gravel carriage roads.
-Watch the day break from the summit of Cadillac Mountain—one of the first places in the United States to see the sunrise—or take a bracing dip in the picturesque waters of Sand Beach.
+Consider Maine, which has an astonishing 3,500 miles of craggy coastline (That’s more than California has!).
+The extremely popular Acadia National Park has views for days thanks to gorgeous, pink granite cliffs, rocky beaches, and in the fall, spectacular foliage along the historic gravel carriage roads.
+Watch the day break from the summit of Cadillac Mountain—one of the first places in the United States to see the sunrise—or take a bracing dip in the waters of Sand Beach.

 The Southern United States

-New Mexico is home to White Sands National Park featuring rolling dunes of rare white gypsum sand that you can hike, tour on horseback, and even sled down if you’re so inclined.
-Travel further south through the state to Carlsbad Caverns National Park, an incredible, must-see labyrinth of more than 100 caves and spectacular stalactites.
+The Grand Canyon is, without a doubt, the premier natural attraction in the Southwest, but several other natural phenomena make the region worthy of a visit.
+Big Bend National Park in Texas has very minimal light pollution, making it one of the best places in the country for stargazing, while New Mexico is home to White Sands National Park and its rolling dunes of rare, white gypsum sand that you can hike, tour on horseback, and even sled down.
+Travel further south through the state to Carlsbad Caverns National Park, a must-see labyrinth of more than 100 caves and stalactites.
 Pitch a tent in the backcountry (no lodging in the park) or set up your RV in the surrounding BLM land.

 America's West Coast